 A tenant may also sue the landlord in state or federal court, as long as an administrative hearing has not yet begun or the tenant has not already signed a conciliation agreement.

-Defending a housing discrimination lawsuit or administrative complaint can be quite complicated, and typically requires an attorney’s help.
-For advice on finding a good lawyer, see the Nolo article How to Find an Excellent Attorney.
-Also, check out Nolo’s Lawyer Directory for California landlords who specialize in landlord-tenant law.
+Defending a housing discrimination lawsuit or administrative complaint can be quite complicated, and typically requires an attorney's help.
+For advice on finding a good lawyer, see the Nolo article How to Find an Excellent Lawyer.
+Also, check out Nolo's Legal Resources for Tenants and our article on how to find legal aid and pro bono representation.

-For more information on discrimination laws in California, see The California Landlord’s Law Book: Rights and Responsibilities, by David Brown and Janet Portman (Nolo).
-Landlords in other states should see Every Landlord’s Legal Guide, by Marcia Stewart, Ralph Warner, and Janet Portman, also published by Nolo).
+For more information on discrimination laws in California, see The California Landlord's Law Book: Rights and Responsibilities (Nolo).
+Landlords in other states should see Every Landlord's Legal Guide (Nolo).